-Wrike features a template that can create assignments out of meetings and share notes and information, driving projects forward without the need for endless memos.
-In addition, Wrike has a free editorial calendar that can track content development from conception to publication.
+Wrike also features a template that can create assignments out of meetings and share notes and information, driving projects forward without the need for endless memos, as well as a free editorial calendar that can track content development from conception to publication.

 Collaboration and task assignment

-Wrike and Trello both feature strong collaboration tools that provide for the inclusion of multiple team members in the project.
-Wrike takes the step of assigning individual tasks within a project to team members, while Trello relies more on assigning tasks by dropping and dragging into other team members’ queues.
-Trello’s checklist function is useful for gauging the status of projects (for example, showing the percentage completed), while Wrike’s Gantt charts provide a quicker understanding of each team member’s role in the project while also showing the status of projects at a glance.
+Wrike and Trello feature strong collaboration tools that can accommodate the inclusion of multiple team members in the project.
+Wrike enables project managers to assign individual tasks within a project to team members.
+Moreover, Wrike’s Gantt charts provide a quicker understanding of each team member’s role in the project while showing the status of each project at a glance.

 Wrike and Trello are quite similar with their drag-and-drop kanban displays.
 Cards can be easily moved from queue to queue and team members can plan their time accordingly.

 Wrike’s display advantage is the Gantt charts, in which a user can adjust deadlines and connect tasks and all stakeholders can quickly see project progress.
 The ability to toggle from kanban display to Gantt charts is a huge plus.
 While Trello offers this capability, it comes in the form of a paid Power-Up, which may not fit within the budget of smaller teams.